darktable-org/rawspeed/README.md

 So RawSpeed is not intended to be a complete RAW file display library,  but only act as the first stage decoding, delivering the RAW data to your application.

+##Version 2, new cameras and features
+- Support for Sigma foveon cameras.
+- Support for Fuji cameras.
+- Support old Minolta, Panasonic, Sony cameras (contributed by Pedro Côrte-Real)
+- Arbitrary CFA definition sizes.
+- Use [pugixml](http://pugixml.org/) for xml parsing to avoid depending on libxml.

 ##Getting Source Code